McFlip/enigma/README.md

 ## Run

 If you have sufficient RAM available, mount a tmpfs to the path `/mnt/ramdisk/unpack`.
-This path is used by `readpst` as a temp workspace for unpacking PST files into text format for futher processing.
+This path is used by `readpst` as a temp workspace for unpacking PST files into text format for further processing.
 NOTE: This is only available on a Linux host.

 Change into your directory with your input files and mount to the path `/cases`.